 What Is a Home Equity Line of Credit?

 First, a HELOC is a credit line.
 The lender gives you a line of credit up to your approved amount of equity you can write checks with a HELOC account.
-You don’t have to use the entire credit line and don’t need to take it all out at once.
+You don’t have to use the entire home equity line of credit and you also don’t need to take it all out at once.

 Fixed 2nd mortgages usually have a higher overall rate, but the payments are fixed until you pay off the loan.
 You know exactly what you will need to pay in year 1 and year 10.
 We suggest that you take a few minutes and compare the HELOC versus the home equity loan, in an effort to make the best decision.